Please help us understand why this should be flagged.

-News sites: Your readers have the final say: they can vote links up or down, and suggest other links.
+News sites: Your readers have the final say: they can add links and rate existing links to affect their placement.

 Nonprofits: ShoutAbout is quick to set up and simple to use.
 We send you alerts on new articles that match keywords you choose so you can get the word out about your work fast.

 Nonprofits: Feature your blog posts, videos, and donate links first.
-Upgrade to create campaigns that automatically show up after related news.
-Begin by creating your account.
+Sign up for managed accounts through the ShoutAbout team.
+Begin by creating your account

 News sites: Improve social impact and your bottom line.
 Upgrade in order to contextually integrate advertiser links into ShoutAbout.
-Add branding from sponsors and automatically promote your own links.
 Start by signing up now.